alliebi/cs5610/README.md

 Hello, I am a graduate student at Northeastern University.
-I worked on a full stack web development projct using React in the summer.
+I worked on a full stack web development project using React in the summer.

 This repo is a personal repo for CS5610 Web Development project.

 Useful Links: